rbhdsks/AI-Hackathon/README.md

 PatientTriage.ai is a branded, safety-first emergency-department coordination prototype for synthetic scenarios.
 It combines explicit safety floors, a transparent urgency model, a feature-conditioned Context-Dependent Model (CDM), uncertainty, continuous waiting-room monitoring, an 18-bed operational projection, role-based dashboards, clinician override, and a tamper-evident audit chain.

-> [!CAUTION]
-> Synthetic hackathon prototype only.
-It is not clinically validated, is not a diagnosis or treatment system, is not a regulatory-approved medical device, and must never be used for patient care.
-A licensed clinician remains the decision-maker.

-> [!IMPORTANT]
-> This is **not an ERP**.
-It does not perform billing, procurement, inventory, dispensing, cross-match management, payroll, authoritative admission/discharge/transfer, or bed-master functions.
-It coordinates emergency review order and minimum-necessary readiness signals.

 ## What is new in version 0.3.0